kristonovo/valbundy/README.md

 - min @todo min:2
 - text
   - regex for german text
+- street
+  - regex for german streets
+- zip
+  - regex for german postcodes
 - city
-  - default regex for german cities
+  - regex for german cities
-- zip
-  - default regex for german postcodes

 Fields without the data-rules-attribute will automatically be treated as validated.